Linda Coulter, International Artist and Art Instructor

 It has been 40 years since Linda first stepped into the art/craft industry as an artist who sells her original paintings.
 Her art works are collected in England, Ireland, France, Belgium, Switzerland, Australia and South Korea, as well as most states in the U.S.

-Thirty years ago, Linda started an art education business in her home town.
+Thirty four years ago, Linda started an art education business in her home town.

-Linda painted on television for 5 years ...
+Linda demonstrated her painting techniques on television for 5 years ...

-Linda was approached by one of her adult students to paint for a live audience every week on syndicated NBC television in Central Illinois.
+Linda was approached by one of her adult students to paint for a live audience every week on syndicated NBC television station in Central Illinois.
 She accepted this offer and thereafter enjoyed 5 wonderful years of painting every Saturday morning on WEEK TV 25.
 She was the featured artist in more than 160 television appearances and became a well known personality throughout central Illinois.

 Teaching and Demonstrating at Conventions

 For 30 years, Linda Coulter has served art product manufacturers as a designer, demonstrator, educator, teacher trainer, art program organizer and art product consultant.

-She worked for 18 years to advance her art career in the national and international markets by teaching and demonstrating her own grisaille / color glazing art style at conventions across the US and in Europe.
+She worked to advance her art career in the national and international markets by teaching and demonstrating her own grisaille / color glazing art style at conventions across the US and in Europe.
 The photograph above shows Linda teaching at the Art and Illustrators Convention in Islington, England.

 During those happy and exciting years, Linda and her family made lasting friendships with the owners and CEOs of manufacturers, publishers, distributors and retail stores in the art & craft industry around the world.

 Museum Art Teacher

 For many years, Linda was a museum art teacher at a local Smithsonian Affiliate Museum.
-When the world renown Burghley House Collection was a featured exhibit at Lakeview Museum, Linda was thrilled to see each brush stroke of these historical art works firsthand and she was spellbound by the richly saturated colors of the Old Masters' original art.
+When the world renown Burghley House Collection was the featured exhibit at Lakeview Museum, Linda was thrilled to see each brush stroke of these historical art works firsthand and she was spellbound by the richly saturated colors of the Old Masters' original art.